VOUCHERS available - Customise your email voucher image

 Day 12

-After breakfast on the island, we will return to La Paz where we again have a night in the Posada Luna Sol hotel.
+Transfer back to La Paz after breakfast on the island, and some more time with the marine life on the journey back.
 We will overnight in La Paz, where we will enjoy a farewell dinner together in the evening hosted by Jim and Maria Kennedy, and perhaps have a margarita or two!

 Day 13